voxel51/fiftyone/docs/source/user_guide/annotation.rst

     -   a list of label attributes to export
     -   a dict mapping attribute names to dicts specifying the `type`, `values`, and `default` for each attribute

+    If a `label_schema` is also provided, this parameter determines which attributes are included for all fields that do not explicitly define their per-field attributes (in addition to any per-class attributes)
 -   **mask_targets** (*None*): a dict mapping pixel values to semantic label strings.
 Only applicable when annotating semantic segmentations
 -   **allow_additions** (*True*): whether to allow new labels to be added.
 Only